Benjamin Harrison Medallion

-Presented each year during Spring Commencement, the Benjamin Harrison Medallion Award is one of the most significant recognitions Miami has to offer faculty for contributions attesting to qualities of teaching, research, and/or service.
+Presented early in the fall semester, the Benjamin Harrison Medallion Award is one of the most significant recognitions Miami has to offer faculty for contributions attesting to qualities of teaching, research, and/or service.
 One side of the medallion given to the recipient is a likeness of Benjamin Harrison, the 1852 Miami graduate who became 23rd president of the United States, serving from 1889-1893.
 The other side reads, "For Outstanding Contribution to the Education of the Nation."

 Nominees for this award must meet the following criteria:

 - Current member of Miami's faculty who has attained national and/or international stature in an academic discipline and/or an administrative area, and who has served Miami in a variety of ways